 This contract is different from a quarterly pest control service contract.
 Most quarterly pest control service contracts can be canceled at any time, and they offer preventative services with a guarantee as to the effectiveness of the services.

 Bed bug box scams

 Bed bugs have always been a problem in major cities and are on the rise even now.
 They are a stubborn pest that bites and can cause health issues.
 Let’s be honest here; they are also just kind of creepy.
 No one wants to sleep with bugs living in their mattresses.

-But because of this, some scammers have found that bed bugs are an effective way to exploit people.
-In this scam, the “professional,” who is usually not trained in pest control at all, will tell you they will kill your bed bugs with heat.
+Because of this, some scammers have found that bed bugs are an effective way to exploit people.
+In this scam, the “professional,” who is usually not trained in the pest control at all, will tell you they will kill your bed bugs with heat.

-Now, heat will actually work to kill bed bugs if it is used on the entire house, and the temperature is maintained at 140 degrees Fahrenheit for a couple of hours.
+Heat will actually work to kill bed bugs if it is used on the entire house, and the temperature is maintained at 140°F for a couple of hours.